nabu-platform/nabu-frameworks-tasks/protected/documentation/readme.md

 (Note that there is an edge case for split brain)

+**Important**: if you publish scheduled tasks to a "serial" queue, they will only be considered for the queue once the schedule triggers, that means they are effectively not part of the serialness.
+In other words, a task scheduled in the far future will not block other earlier tasks on a concurrency=0 queue.

+If you need serial processing in the future, you could submit all the tasks with the same or incremental timestamps, once the time-constraint is fulfilled, the tasks become part of the serial queue again.

 ### Parallel

 If concurrency is larger, we take on local locks per task that is running, for example if we can run 2 tasks at once, we lock "queue-id-1" and "queue-id-2" locally.